Welcome to Year 3-4!

 I am a special needs assistant with over 10 years of experience.
 I am deeply fulfilled by my role, which allows me to support children with diverse learning needs in a way that feels both challenging and incredibly rewarding.
 I work closely with teachers to tailor approaches that meet each child's unique requirements, fostering an environment where they feel included and valued.
 I enjoy spending quality time with family and spending time outdoors, enjoying long walks and adventure, creating new memories.

-Mrs Kara
+Mrs Dawson

 -min.jpg)